-Phosphate distributions simulated by seven state-of-the-art biogeochemical ocean circulation models are evaluated against observations of global ocean nutrient distributions.
-The biogeochemical models exhibit different structural complexities, ranging from

-- simple nutrient-restoring to multi-nutrient NPZD type models.
+Abstract.
+Phosphate distributions simulated by seven stateof-the-art biogeochemical ocean circulation models are evaluated against observations of global ocean nutrient distributions.
+The biogeochemical models exhibit different structural complexities, ranging from simple nutrient-restoring to multi-nutrient NPZD type models.
 We evaluate the simulations using the observed volume distribution of phosphate.
 The errors in these simulated volume class distributions are significantly larger when preformed phosphate (or regenerated phosphate) rather than total phosphate is considered.
-Our analysis reveals that models can achieve similarly good fits to observed total phosphate distri- - 10 butions for a very different partitioning into preformed and regenerated nutrient components.
+Our analysis reveals that models can achieve similarly good fits to observed total phosphate distributions for a very different partitioning into preformed and regenerated nutrient components.
 This has implications for the strength and potential climate sensitivity of the simulated biological carbon pump.
 We suggest complementing the use of total nutrient distributions for assessing model skill by an evaluation of the respective preformed and regenerated nutrient components.

-15 1 Introduction
+1 Introduction

-The distribution of phosphate (PO4) in the ocean is controlled by a wide range of processes.
+The distribution of phosphate (PO_4) in the ocean is controlled by a wide range of processes.
 In the absence of major external sources, internal processes are the main drivers, namely the physical circulation and the marine biology.
-PO4 is incorporated into organic matter by photosynthetic phytoplankton in the euphotic zone.
+PO_4 is incorporated into organic matter by photosynthetic phytoplankton in the euphotic zone.
 A fraction of this organic matter escapes recycling in the surface layer and is exported into the ocean interior.
-Remineralisation of organic matter by bacteria and zooplankton releases nutrients such as PO4 and consumes oxygen.
+Remineralisation of organic matter by bacteria and zooplankton releases nutrients such as PO_4 and consumes oxygen.
 This phosphate is called "regenerated phosphate".
-Biotically unutilized surface phosphate can also enter the ocean by subduction during water mass formation.
-According to observations, this so-called 25 "preformed phosphate" makes up for about 64 % of the global ocean's phosphate inventory, whereas regenerated phosphate derived from remineralisation of organic matter makes up for the remaining 36% (Ito and Follows, 2005).
+The remaining phosphate is the biotically unutilized surface phosphate, which enters the ocean by subduction during water mass formation, and is called "preformed phosphate".
+According to observational estimates, the preformed phosphate inventory, whereas regenerated phosphate derived from remineralisation of organic matter makes up for the remaining 40 % (Ito and Follows, 2005).

 Patterns of PO_4 concentrations as well as the partitioning into preformed and regenerated components are sensitive to ocean circulation, export production and remineralisation length scale.
-A more active biology increases the transfer of phosphate from surface to intermediate depth by remineralisation and consequentely depletes surface waters, decreasing the amount of phosphate subducted at high latitudes and thus decreasing preformed PO4 and increasing regenerated PO4 concentrations.
-An accelerated circulation results in higher supply rates of nutrients from the deep ocean to the euphotic zone, often increasing surface nutrient levels and thereby tending to increase the preformed PO4 and decrease the regenerated PO4 pool.
-A model that correctly simulates biogeochemical and physical processes should represent not only the total phosphate distribution, but also reproduce its preformed and regenerated pools in a realistic way.
+For example, a more active biology increases the transfer of phosphate from surface to intermediate depths by remineralisation, depleting surface nutrients.
+Consequently, the amount of phosphate subducted at high latitudes, i.e. the preformed phosphate, decreases as well.
+As another example, a more vigorous overturning results in higher supply rates of nutrients from the deep ocean to the